-THIS BEAUTIFUL SONG INVITES PEPOLE WHO ONCE EXPERIENCED THE JOY OF THE LORD TO REMIND THEMSELVES THAT IT’LL HAPPEN AGAIN, EVEN IF IT’S NOT HAPPENING IN THEIR LIVES NOW.
+THIS BEAUTIFUL SONG INVITES PEOPLE WHO ONCE EXPERIENCED THE JOY OF THE LORD TO REMIND THEMSELVES THAT SAME JOY WILL HAPPEN AGAIN, EVEN IF IT’S NOT HAPPENING IN THEIR LIVES CURRENTLY.

 Too many of our songs of worship invite us to pretend that we feel the closeness and goodness of God, even when we don’t.
 But not this song.

 “Do It Again” gives me hope in the future, not only a future in heaven, but one day on earth too.
 It invites me to proclaim that the night won’t last, that change will come, and that the walls won’t stand forever.
 It reminds me of the mountains that God has moved in my past, and gives me the words to believe that He isn’t finished moving other mountains on my behalf, all for His glory.

 I don’t think I’m exaggerating to estimate that at least half of the people in our congregations everywhere need to proclaim this message as they sing.
 We are in desperate need of artists and lyricists who give words to people in pain – words that make clear sense, especially when the events of our lives do not.
 It’s not just about proclaiming truth in our songs of worship.
 It’s about the truth we proclaim as we sing.